success4lyf/Cafe-App-Project/README.md

 ### Mini Project Week 1

 In this first week, the foundation of the app was built, in particular, the UI aspect to print to the screen, accept user input, and create a basic list data structure.
 The main menu and product menu options were created.
-Below is the week one code:

 ### Mini Project Week 2
-In week 2, order menu option was included with the order list as dictionary containing customer name, address and phone number. the code will be able to print order list, create new orders, update existing order and delete orders just as with the product menu. order menu code is shown below:
+In week 2, order menu option was included with the order list as dictionary containing customer name, address and phone number. the code will be able to print order list, create new orders, update existing order and delete orders just as with the product menu.

 ### Mini Project Week 3